 The Company is developing its proprietary Cell Pouch[TM] and Sertolin[TM] technologies using a tiered approach.
 As such, Sernova is first conducting human clinical trials of the Cell Pouch[TM] for therapeutic cell transplantation using allograft (donor human cells) with a state-of-the-art anti-rejection protocol.
 The Company may also initiate clinical studies in patients with chronic pancreatitis using an autograft (self-cells) transplant.
-In order to reduce the effects on patients of taking chronic antirejection drugs, the Company plans to advance the SertolinTM technology as a means to protect therapeutic cells locally within the Cell PouchTM.
-The allograft approach with state-of-the-art anti-rejection therapy being the first Sernova technology to enter human clinical evaluation is expected to be the first to gain marketing approval.
+In order to reduce the effects on patients of taking chronic antirejection drugs, the Company is advancing the Sertolin[TM] technology as a means to protect therapeutic cells locally within the Cell Pouch[TM].
+The allograft approach with state-of-the-art anti-rejection therapy being the first Sernova technology to enter human clinical evaluation is expected to be the first to gain marketing approval pending successful outcome of clinical trials.